CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/README.md

 af3ipynb_bucket: "<your-bucket>"
 af3ipynb_user: af3ipynb
 ```

 ### Configuring the SLURM REST API Token Secret Name

 Replace <your-secret-name> with the actual name of a secret you have created in Secret Manager that currently exists without a token value.
 Alternatively, you can provide the secret name that does not yet exist in Secret Manager.
 If the specified secret name is new, this blueprint will automatically create it for you.

 > This setting allows you to specify the name of a Google Cloud Secret Manager secret that holds your SLURM authentication token.
 Using Secret Manager is a secure way to manage sensitive credentials.

 ```yaml
 secret_name: <your-secret-name>
 ```
-**Important:** We recommend using a Cluster Toolkit version v1.48.0.

 ### Startup Script Completion Before Slurm API Requests